 Studies have also shown that the loss of a father is more often associated with the loss of personal mastery — vision, purpose, commitment, belief, and self-knowledge.
 The loss of a mother, on the other hand, elicits a more raw response.
 “Many people report feeling a greater sense of loss when a mother dies,” Manly says.
 “This can be attributed to the often close, nurturing nature of the mother-child relationship.”

 At the same time, the differences between losing a father and a mother represent relatively weak trends.
 It goes without saying that everyone has their own unique relationships with their mothers and fathers, and an individual’s grief response to their parent’s death will be unique to their lived experiences.
 “Complicated bereavement can exist no matter which parent is lost,” Benders-Hadi says.
 “More often, it is dependent on the relationship and bond that existed with the parent.”

-Grief becomes pathological, according to the DSM, when the bereaved are so overcome that they’re unable to carry on with their lives after loss.
-Preliminary studies suggest this occurs in about 1 percent of the healthy population, and in about 10 percent of the population that had previously been diagnosed with a stress disorder.
+Grief becomes pathological when the bereaved are so overcome that they’re unable to carry on with their lives after loss.
+Preliminary studies this occurs in about 1% of the healthy population, and in about 10% of the population that had previously been diagnosed with a stress disorder.